-Lavera power station is a 78 MW other power plant in Provence-Alpes-Cote d'Azur, France.
+Lavera power station is a 78 MW gas power plant in Provence-Alpes-Cote d'Azur, France.
 It is operated by COGETHERM.
-Based on its capacity (estimated), it can supply roughly 58,566 homes (estimated).
-It ranks #119 of 2,188 France power plants by installed capacity.
-Its measured emissions of 93,812 t CO₂/yr (Climate TRACE) are equivalent to about 21,868 cars driven for a year.
-In context, the national grid averages 41 gCO₂/kWh (94.9% low-carbon) (2025).
+Based on its capacity (estimated), it can supply roughly 88k homes (estimated).
+It ranks #138 of 2,216 France power plants by installed capacity.
+Commissioned in 2001, it is around 25 years old — relatively modern.
+Its modelled annual emissions are 93,812 t CO₂/yr (Climate TRACE), equivalent to about 22k cars driven for a year.
+In context, gas supplies about 3.0% of France's electricity; the national grid averages 41 gCO₂/kWh (94.9% low-carbon) (2025).

 Plant data: WRI Global Power Plant Database (CC BY 4.0), id CT-156.